jayster55/Employee-Dashboard/README.md

 # Employee Dashboard ReadMe
-A basic template for a basic employee intranet dashboard built with HTML, CSS, JS, and Materialize
+A basic template for an employee intranet dashboard built with HTML, CSS, JS, and Materialize